-My current research projects and collaborations include:
+My main research projects and collaborations include:

-- People-pet personality and attitudes towards pets.
+- Pet personality and attitudes of owners towards pets.

-- Emotional Intelligence in chimpanzees.
+- Emotional perception in chimpanzees.

-- Chimpanzee personality traits and neurodevelopmental disorders.
+- Chimpanzee personality traits as predictors of social and stereotypic behaviour .

 Le Roux, A., Beehner, J. C. & Bergman, T. J. (2011).
 Female Philopatry and Dominance Patterns in Wild Geladas.
 American Journal of Primatology 73, 422–430